russom/CarND-Capstone/README.md

 Running the code
 ---

 Whether you are using the Docker or native installation, you can run the code issuing the same commands.
-In case of native installation, however, first of all you will have to move to the `ros` folder (are see before the Docker one prompts you there directly).
+In case of native installation, however, first of all you will have to move to the `ros` folder (as seen before the Docker one prompts you there directly).

 Then, in both cases, type: